mark-summerfield/ste/README.md

 plus the words already present.

 There is no support for numbered lists, for more than two levels of bullet lists, or for images or tables.
+Only one—user-defineable—font family is supported.
+(Supporting multiple fonts is perfectly possible but since I don't need this I haven't added it.)

 The HTML import and export are very poor and printing only does plain text.